dim-geo/btrfs-snapshot-diff/README.md

 ```
 Snapshot 2133 introduced 17GiB, where most of them still reside on the system (used by newer snapshot, 2395)
 Thus, deleting snapshot 2133, will only free 6MiB.
 Snapshot 2133 has 119MiB changed compared to current/ active (258) subvolume.
+When using `-u` argument only the first column has values.

 ## Possible expansions: